-Moneys appropriated for the purpose of funding the "Substance Use Disorder Program for the Deaf, Hard of Hearing and Disabled" shall not be used to supplant moneys that are available to the Department of Health as of the effective date of P.L.1995, c.318 (C.26:2B-36 et al.), and that would otherwise have been made available to provide substance use disorder services for the deaf, hard of hearing and disabled, nor shall the moneys be used for the administrative costs of the program.
+- 1 Program for the Deaf, Hard of Hearing and Disabled" established - 2 pursuant to section 2 of P.L.1995, c.318 (C.26:2B-37); (3) the - 3 "Partnership for a Drug Free New Jersey," the State affiliate of the - 4 "Partnership for a Drug Free America"; and (4) other [alcohol and - 5 drug abuse substance use disorder programs. - 6 Moneys appropriated for the purpose of funding the - 7 "[Alcoholism] Alcohol Use Disorder and [Drug Abuse] Substance - 8 Use Disorder Program for the Deaf, Hard of Hearing and Disabled" - 9 shall not be used to supplant moneys that are available to the - 10 Department of Health and Senior Services as of the effective date of - 11 P.L.1995, c.318 (C.26:2B-36 et al.), and that would otherwise have - been made available to provide [alcoholism] alcohol use disorder - and [drug abuse] substance use disorder services for the deaf, hard - 14 of hearing and disabled, nor shall the moneys be used for the - administrative costs of the program.

 - d.
-(Deleted by amendment, P.L.1991, c.329). - e.
-The court may suspend the collection of a penalty imposed pursuant to this section; provided the person is ordered by the court to participate in a substance use disorder rehabilitation program approved by the court; and further provided that the person agrees to pay for all or some portion of the costs associated with the rehabilitation program.
-In this case, the collection of a penalty imposed pursuant to this section shall be suspended during the person's participation in the approved, court-ordered rehabilitation program.
-Upon successful completion of the program, as determined by the court upon the recommendation of the treatment provider, the person may apply to the court to reduce the penalty imposed pursuant to this section by any amount actually paid by the person for participating in the program.
+(Deleted by amendment, P.L.1991, c.329). - The court may suspend the collection of a penalty imposed pursuant to this section; provided the person is ordered by the court to participate in a drug or alcohol rehabilitation program approved by the court; and further provided that the person agrees to pay for all or some portion of the costs associated with the rehabilitation program.
+In this case, the collection of a penalty imposed pursuant to this section shall be suspended during the person's participation in the approved, court-ordered rehabilitation program. successful completion of the program, as determined by the court upon the recommendation of the treatment provider, the person may apply to the court to reduce the penalty imposed pursuant to this section by any amount actually paid by the person for participating in the program.
 The court shall not reduce the penalty pursuant to this subsection unless the person establishes to the satisfaction of the court that the person has successfully completed the rehabilitation program.
 If the person's participation is for any reason terminated before successful completion of the rehabilitation program, collection of the entire penalty imposed pursuant to this section shall be enforced.
-Nothing in this section shall be deemed to affect or suspend any other criminal sanctions imposed pursuant to this chapter or chapter 36 of this title.
+Nothing in this section shall be deemed to affect or suspend any other criminal sanctions imposed pursuant - f.

-f.
 A person required to pay a penalty under this section may propose to the court and the prosecutor a plan to perform reformative service in lieu of payment of up to one-half of the penalty amount imposed under this section.
 The reformative service plan option shall not be available if the provisions of paragraph (2) of subsection a. of this section apply or if the person is placed in supervisory treatment pursuant to the provisions of N.J.S.2C:36A-1 or N.J.S.2C:43-12.
-For purposes of this section, "reformative service" shall include training, education or work, in which regular attendance and participation is required, supervised, and recorded, and which would assist in the defendant's rehabilitation and reintegration.
-"Reformative service" shall include, but not be limited to, substance use disorder treatment or services, other therapeutic treatment, educational or vocational services, employment training or services, family counseling, service to the community and volunteer work.
-For the purposes of this section, an application to participate in a court-administered substance use disorder rehabilitation program shall have the same effect as the submission of a reformative service plan to the court.
+For purposes of this section, "reformative service" shall include training, education or work, in which regular attendance and participation is required, supervised, and recorded, and which would assist in the defendant's

+1 rehabilitation and reintegration.
+"Reformative service" shall 2 include, but not be limited to, substance [abuse] use disorder treatment or services, other therapeutic treatment, educational or 3 4 vocational services, employment training or services, family 5 counseling, service to the community and volunteer work.
+For the 6 purposes of this section, an application to participate in a court-7 administered alcohol and drug rehabilitation program shall have the 8 same effect as the submission of a reformative service plan to the 9 court.